TelerikAcademy/AlgoAcademy/2016-01-Combinatorics/slides/README.md

 - `Combinatorics` is a branch of mathematics
   - Concerning the study of finite or countable discrete structures
 - Combinatorial problems arise inmany areas of pure mathematics
-  - Notably in algebra, probabilitytheory, topology, geometry,physics, chemistry, biology, etc.
+  - Notably in algebra, probabilitytheory, topology, geometry, physics, chemistry, biology, etc.

 <!-- attr: { showInPresentation:true, hasScriptWrapper:true, style:'' } -->
 # Combinations
 - "My fruit salad is a combination of grapes, strawberries and bananas"
   - We don't care what orderthe fruits are in
-    - "bananas, grapesand strawberries" or"grapes, bananas andstrawberries" &rarr; it isthe same salad
+    - "bananas, grapesand strawberries" or"grapes, bananas andstrawberries" &rarr; it is the same salad
-- If the `order doesn't `matter, it is a `combination`
+- If the `order doesn't` matter, it is a `combination`

 <!-- attr: { showInPresentation:true, hasScriptWrapper:true, style:'' } -->
 # Permutations / Variations